Our Impact

 We’re creating a future where health justice is achieved for all people living with or at risk for HIV.
 That means ending the HIV epidemic Here is a snapshot of ways our work impacts our communities.

-Major decline in new HIV infections in San Francisco
+Trends in HIV infections in San Francisco

-2019 EPI REPORT
+2022 EPI REPORT

 Our impact and services provided annually: